data-forge/data-forge-js/README.md

 			};
 		});

-The assigned index is maintained for the transformed data frame.
+The source index is preserved to the transformed data frame.

 The more advanced [`selectMany`](http://www.dotnetperls.com/selectmany) function is also available.

-Note: Data frames are immutable, the original data frame is unmodified.
+Note: Data frames are immutable, the original data frame remains unmodified.

 ## Column transformation